-Lifecycle Costing allows Central Elgin to analyze assets and asset options to understand the various phases of expenditures, to ensure the asset performs as expected.
-These costs are categorized according to the phases of the lifecycle, which are acquisition, operations, maintenance, and disposal.
-Analyzing these is critical to ensuring the Municipality knows the long-term implications of asset ownership and informing decisions for creating the right type of asset, for the right reason, at the right time, at the lowest overall whole life cost.
+Life Cycle costing allows Central Elgin to analyze assets and asset options to understand the various phases of expenditures, to ensure the asset performs as expected.
+These costs are categorized by the life cycle phases, these are; acquisition, operations, maintenance and disposal.
+Analyzing these is essential to ensure we understand the whole life implications of asset ownership and inform our choices for building the right type of asset, for the right reason at the right time at the lowest overall whole life cost.